Photo Courtesy Bob Shafer EAA Staff Photographer at EAA AirVenture 2022

 In 1994, 67-21424 was released by the US Air Force.
 It was restored to flying status and issued a new airworthiness certificate by Environmental Air Services based in Fernandina Beach, Florida.

 For the next ten years or so, 424 was used for whale population surveys, associated environmental work, and made occasional appearances in local airshows.

-In January 2007 the airplane was acquired by Col. Christopher T. Mayer and is maintained by Geoff Peterson of Rising Phoenix Aviation in Manassas, Virginia.
+In January 2007 the airplane was acquired by Col. Christopher T. Mayer, USA Ret. and is based in Manassas, Virginia.

 Initial restoration by the previous owner was utilitarian.
 The airplane was a working aircraft, primarily used for whale population surveys under contract to NOAA, operated under Part 135 of the Federal Aviation Regulations.
 It was painted in USAF colors and provided with appropriate interior furnishings, but it was not specific to the previous history of this airplane.